shanshan-53/leetcode/Java/Schedule_Java.md

 	* (Medium) 0238.
 Product of Array Except Self
 	* (Easy)   1827.
 Minimum Operations to Make the Array Increasing
 	* (Medium) 0215.
 Kth Largest Element in an Array
+	* (Medium) 1561.
+Maximum Number of Coins You Can Get